IntersectMBO/ouroboros-network/ouroboros-consensus/docs/Onboarding.md

   * The net should diffuse transactions throughout the net as rapidly as possible.

-  * The net should diffuse blocks through the net as rapidly as possible.
+  * The net should diffuse blocks throughout the net as rapidly as possible.

   * Whenever the Ouroboros protocol specifies that (a stake pool operating) a particular node should lead, that node should extend the best chain it has